Ranchi–Kamakhya Express

+The 15561/15562 Ranchi–Kamakhya Express is an express train belonging to Northeast Frontier Railway zone that runs between the city Ranchi Junction of Jharkhand and Kamakhya Junction of Assam in India.

+It operates as train number 15561 from Ranchi Junction to Kamakhya Junction and as train number 15562 in the reverse direction, serving the states of Assam, Bihar, West Bengal and Jharkhand.

 Service

 The 15661/Ranchi–Kamakhya Express has an average speed of 44 km/h and covers 1191 km in 27 hrs.
 15662/Kamakhya–Ranchi Express has an average speed of 45 km/h and covers 1191 km in 26 hrs 25 mins.

 Route and halts

 The important halts of the train are :